 Think 6 months down the road and set a goal (we consider this long-term!).
 Where do you want to be?
 Is it a nutritional fitness goal, related to endurance, muscle mass goal, etc?
 Narrow it down to 2-3 goals and write them down.

 Example: I want to lose 10 pounds of body fat, gain 5 pounds of muscle and improve my mile run by 2 minutes.

-4. Set a weekly goal that isn’t tied to each of the longer-term goals.
-If you don’t associate the weekly goals with the longer-term 1 month or 2 month goals, this will help you to focus on something new each week.
+Set a weekly goal that isn’t tied to each of the longer-term goals.
+If you don’t associate the weekly goals with the longer-term 1 month or 2-month goals, this will help you to focus on something new each week.
 Obviously, they need to correlate with helping you reach your ultimate goal.
 Example: I will work out 5 days this week.
 OR I will try 2 new aerobics classes I have never taken this week and finish them!

-5. Tell a friend!
+Tell a friend!
 Or 20 friends!
 Have a goal that you know would be better kept if you are held accountable by your family and friends?
 Don’t be afraid to tell them!
 You may get some skeptics, but a good friend will ask you how it’s going and try to help you stay on course.

 What are your goals?

-Let us be your personal trainers with our detailed 4, 6 and 12 week She Sweats Workout plans!
+Let us be your personal trainers with our detailed 4, 6, and 12-week Workout plans!
 We guide your workout each day, telling you exactly what to do and what intensity to work at.
 We have everything you need!
 Find out more!

 CHECK OUT THESE ARTICLES FOR MORE TIPS TO MEET YOUR GOALS:

 - 6 Tips to Stay on Track Over the Weekend